ceph/ceph/doc/cephfs/fs-volumes.rst

 This removes a file system and its data and metadata pools.
 It also tries to remove MDS daemons using the enabled ceph-mgr orchestrator module.

-List volumes using:
+List volumes by running the following command:

 .. prompt:: bash #

    ceph fs volume ls

-Rename a volume using:
+Rename a volume by running the following command:

 .. prompt:: bash #